playgameservices/android-basic-samples/README.md

 * **CollectAllTheStars2**.
 Demonstrates how to use the Snapshots feature to save game data.
 The sample signs the user in, synchronizes their data from a named Snapshot, then updates the UI to reflect the game state saved in the Snapshot.

 * **TypeANumber**.
-Demonstrates how to use leaderboards, achievements and events.
+Demonstrates how to use leaderboards, achievements, events, and friends.
 In this exciting game, you type the score you think you deserve.
 But wait!
 There is a twist.
 If you are playing in easy mode, you get the score you requested.
 However, if you are playing in hard mode, you only get half! (tough game, we know).
+You can also check how your friends perform in this game by checking out social leaderboards.

 * **SkeletonTbmp** A trivial turn-based-multiplayer game.
 In this thrilling game, you can invite many friends, then send a shared gamestate string back and forth until someone finishes, cancels, or the second-to-last player leaves.

+> **Warning:** Real-time and turn-based multiplayer services are deprecated as of September 16th, 2019.
+These services are unavailable for new games.
+For more information, see [Ending support for multiplayer APIs in Play Games Services](https://support.google.com/googleplay/android-developer/answer/9469745).

 <h2>How to run a sample</h2>